SnickerdoodleLabs/protocol/packages/contracts/test/README.md

 	```shell
 	npx hardhat onft721CrossChain --network fuji --rewardaddress  0xbA200DFa5EBe41A2f1Cf625FBdfC31004Bb04cDc --from  0xD81c446e32EBDE0f0F87254d900C2e15c9720b9D --to  0x53901c30c84C2cD3dE5Ca02ed1860CeB3a9A3776 --tokenid 0 --destinationchainid 10109 --gas 500000
 	```
+    Expected output:

+		{
+		  hash: '0x27d09fad25cca8ccb780101264de42bfaebc8656c94dfee3eb26723fe11fc68c',
+		  ...

+	Using the hash, we can copy the transaction hash and check the status of the message sent to LZ (and ultimately to the contract on Mumbai) via the scanner like [this](https://testnet.layerzeroscan.com/tx/0x27d09fad25cca8ccb780101264de42bfaebc8656c94dfee3eb26723fe11fc68c).
+This process took about 4 minutes to reach the complete status.

 10. Check that the token id is burnt on the Fuji contract.
 We will see the ERC721 error stating that the token id no longer exists.
 	```shell
 	npx  hardhat  onft721OwnerOf  --network  fuji  --tokenid  0  --rewardaddress  0xbA200DFa5EBe41A2f1Cf625FBdfC31004Bb04cDc